Last Updated: 1/19/2023

 If you’re filing a claim with an insurance company, you’ll have to prove that your mental health injuries are significant enough to require treatment and that the insurance company should be responsible for paying for this expense.
 During this negotiations process, an attorney can be a key asset.

 If you want to file a personal injury lawsuit instead, an attorney can be critical in explaining the law and your options.
 At Walker, Billingsley & Bair, we can help you today.
-Call us at (888) 435-9886 now or contact us online.
+Call us at (888) 435-9886 now, Chat Here Now, or contact us online.